231-Labs/eureka/README.md

   - Offline mode for printing 3D models from the user's wallet
   - Online mode for receiving commissioned tasks from the Archimeters platform

-### Intelligent Manufacturing Layer 🏭
+### Manufacturing Layer 🏭
-- **Automated Workflow**: One-click startup feature simplifies the entire process from accepting orders to completion
+- **Automated Workflow**: One-click startup simplifies the process from accepting orders to completion
-- **Real-time Status Synchronization**: Print progress is recorded on-chain in real-time, ensuring transparency
+- **Status Synchronization**: Print progress is recorded on-chain for transparency
-- **G-code Converter**: Automatically converts design parameters into executable instructions for the printer
+- **G-code Converter**: Converts design parameters into executable instructions for the printer

 ### Economic Incentive System (In Development) 💸
-- **Instant Settlement**: Manufacturing revenue is automatically distributed upon task completion
+- **Revenue Settlement**: Manufacturing revenue is distributed upon task completion
-- **On-demand Manufacturing**: Transforms designs into physical products instantly, reducing resource waste
+- **On-demand Manufacturing**: Transforms designs into physical products, reducing resource waste
-- **Decentralized Marketplace**: Connects designers and printing resource providers globally
+- **Future Manufacturing Network**: Plans to connect designers and printing resource providers globally

 ## 🧪 Development Status

-The project is currently in the experimental prototype stage.
+The project is currently in the experimental prototype stage as a TUI application.
 Implemented features include:
 - Basic contract structure and printer registration
 - TUI application framework with blockchain interaction
 - On-chain printing task status

 Under development:
 - Commissioned printing task payment mechanism
-- Integration of Seal decryption functionality for complete NFT access control
+- Integration of Seal decryption functionality for NFT access control

+Future goals:
+- Scaling to a global distributed manufacturing network through user adoption

 ## 🚀 Usage